amit8001/AdvancedTriviaGame/README.md

 a. stating that the user is out of time!
 The correct answer is also shown.
 b. the timer shows the time left as 0 secs.

-After every question attempt/non attempt, results for that question are displayed as stated above and that is shown for 5 seconds.
+After every question attempt/non attempt (within 25 secs), results for that question are displayed as stated above and that is shown for 5 seconds.
 After that without any user input, the next question is displayed.

 This continues till you attempt the last question.
-After you see the results for the last question, you will see a summary of the entire run/iteration of the game for that session.
+In this case only for the last question, it's results are shown for 3 secs and after that you will see a summary of the entire run/iteration of the game for that session.
 This will have the below metrics,
 a.
 How many were answered correctly?
 b.
 How many were unanswered?
 c.
 How many were answered incorrectly?
 There is also a Start Over button below the metrics information.
 If the user clicks it, then the game resets and starts over without any page refreshes.